At a Glance

 Every TENS/EMS unit on this list meets our minimum criteria:

-- FDA-cleared — required for legal sale as a TENS device in the US
+- FDA 510(k) clearance check — required for legal sale as a TENS/EMS device in the US, and it’s what makes the unit eligible for FSA/HSA reimbursement

-- Distinct positioning — we picked one unit per use case (budget TENS, combo, pro-grade EMS) rather than 5 similar units
+- Distinct positioning — one unit per use case (budget TENS, medical-brand TENS, budget combo, premium combo, pro-grade EMS) rather than 5 near-duplicates

 Frequently Asked Questions